Energy-efficient Task Offloading for Relay Aided Mobile Edge Computing under Sequential Task Dependency: Optimal Solution when the cooperative node has no tasks to complete itself

 This completes the proof. \end{IEEEproof} Thanks to the monotonic increasing property in Theorem \ref{the:idle_optimal_monotonic}, the optimal solution of Problem \ref{p:idle_lower} can be found by bisection search with respect to the Lagrangian variable $\lambda$.

 Next we turn to solve Problem \ref{p:idle_upper}.
 Since the index $n_1$ and $n_2$ are integers, traversal can be utilized to find the optimal solution.
-To further reduce the computation complexity, the following theorem is expected. \begin{theo} For the relay, the data size of the offloaded task $\phi_{n_2}$ has the following characteristics.
+To further reduce the computation complexity, the following theorem is expected. \begin{theo} For the cooperative node, the data size of the offloaded task $\phi_{n_2}$ has the following characteristics.
 If

 then

 \end{theo} \begin{IEEEproof} Suppose $d^s_{n_2} \geq d^s_{n_2-1}$, $\lambda^{\dagger}$ and $\lambda^{\ddagger}$ are optimal Lagrangian multipliers for $U(n_1,n_2)$ and $U(n_1,n_2-1)$, respectively.
 We prove Theorem \ref{the:idle_d_decrease} by contradiction.
 For purpose of simplification, we define functions $f_1(x)= B\left(W_0 \left(\frac{x h/\sigma^2-1}{e}\right)+1 \right)$, $f_2(x)= B\left(W_0 \left(\frac{x g/\sigma^2-1}{e}\right)+1 \right)$, $f_3(x)=\min \left \{ {\left(\frac{x}{2\kappa_0^s}\right)}^{\frac{1}{3}}, f^S_{\max} \right \}$ and $f_4(x)=\min \left \{ {\left(\frac{x}{2\kappa_0^r}\right)}^{\frac{1}{3}}, f^R_{\max} \right \}$.
 Note that $f_1(x)$ and $f_2(x)$ are increasing functions, and $f_3(x)$ and $f_4(x)$ are non-decreasing functions.
 Denote $\{\tau_1^{\dagger}, \tau_2^{\dagger}, \{f_n^{s,\ddagger} \}\}$ and $\{\tau_1^{\ddagger}, \tau_2^{\ddagger}, \{f_n^{s,\ddagger} \}\}$ as optimal solutions of the lower level problem relative to $U(n_1,n_2)$ and $U(n_1,n_2-1)$.
 By utilizing Theorem \ref{the:idle_optimal_tau}, Theorem \ref{the:idle_optimal_f} and the activeness of constraint (\ref{e:idle_lower_con_time}), the following equations are established.